abjad.meter

 >>> abjad.show(staff)

-For this 9/8 meter, and this input notation, A boundary_depth of 2 causes no change, as all logical ties already align to multiples of 1/8
+For this 9/8 meter, and this input notation, a boundary_depth of 2 causes no change, as all logical ties already align to multiples of 1/8:

->>> lily_string = "| 9/8 c'2 d'2 e'8 |"
+>>> string = "| 9/8 c'2 d'2 e'8 |"

->>> container = abjad.parsers.reduced.parse_reduced_ly_syntax(lily_string)
+>>> container = abjad.parsers.reduced.parse_reduced_ly_syntax(string)

 >>> staff = abjad.Staff()